Mutalenic/air-quality-data/README.md

 ### Prerequisites
 The basic requirements for building the executable are:

-- A working browser application (Google chrome, Mozilla Fire fox, Microsoft edge ...)
+- A working browser application (Google Chrome, Mozilla Firefox, Microsoft Edge...)
 - VSCode or any other equivalent code editor
-- Node Package Manager (For installing packages like Lighthous, webhint & stylelint used for checking for debugging bad codes before deployment)
+- Node Package Manager (For installing packages like Lighthouse, webhint & stylelint used for checking for debugging bad codes before deployment)

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+Follow these simple example steps.

 ### Prerequisites

-You need nodejs and npm installed on your machine.
+You need node js and npm installed on your machine.
 If so, continue with the next steps.

 ### Setup